Delivery Operations interview prep.

 4. Why operations - versus consulting, product, or commercial roles?

-6. What's your read on the firm's last-mile network and customer experience?
+6. What's your read on this firm's last-mile network and customer experience?

-7. Tell me what you understand about how the firm runs its last-mile operations - tooling, driver model, safety posture.
+7. Tell me what you understand about how this firm runs its last-mile operations - tooling, driver model, safety posture.

 8. A delivery zone's cost-per-stop has crept up 18% over six months while volume is flat.
 Walk me through your diagnosis.